christinakneis/satlights/README.md

 - **C-4** Docker used for containerization → `Dockerfile` + `docker-compose.yml`
 - **C-5** Logging only to **STDERR** → app logs (incl. a 10 s heartbeat) do not use STDOUT
 - **C-6** Outputs limited to STDOUT, file, or TCP → only these sinks are implemented

 ---

+## Traceability
+See the Traceability.md document to see the Functional Requirement Decomposition and tracability into Deisgn Parameters and testing.

+---